nephila/django-app-helper/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

+#.
+Pull request must be named with the following naming scheme:

+    ``<type>/(<optional-task-type>-)<number>-description``

+   See below for available types.

-1. The pull request should include tests.
+#.
+The pull request should include tests.
-2. If the pull request adds functionality, the docs should be updated.
+#.
+If the pull request adds functionality, the docs should be updated.
    Documentation must be added in ``docs`` directory, and must include usage information for the end user.
    In case of public API method, add extended docstrings with full parameters description and usage example.
-3. Add a changes file in ``changes`` directory describing the contribution in one line.
+#.
+Add a changes file in ``changes`` directory describing the contribution in
+   one line.
 It will be added automatically to the history file upon release.
    File must be named as ``<issue-number>.<type>`` with type being: